department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/conversation-guide.md

 - *Check Settings > Meeting > In Meeting (Basic) > Hide participant profile pictures in a meeting ON*

-- *Open a standalone browser window to web page: **https://staging.va.gov/homepage-test/**
+- *Open a standalone browser window to web page: **bit.ly/3Ix90HN (https://staging.va.gov/homepage-test/)**
-- *Have link in Slack ready to paste into Zoom chat*
+- *Paste link into Slack so ready to paste into Zoom chat*
--

 - *Do Not Disturb ON so no notifications*

 - *Make sure everyone is muted except me and the participant*